 - The Magnificent: Doc called Glory "her Splendidness" and one of her minions refers to her as "Oh, Most Sweaty-Naughty-Feelings-Causing One."

 - Manly Tears: Spike weeps over Buffy's death.

 - Meaningful Echo: Buffy realises the meaning of the First Slayer's cryptic message in her Vision Quest.
 "Love will bring you to your gift.
 Death is your gift."
 Buffy feared she was only a killer, devoid of emotional attachment.
 But Buffy's love for others gives her the courage to sacrifice her life to save them.

 - "The hardest thing in this world is to live in it" is repeated (by Dawn) in Season 6, where Buffy finds real life more difficult to cope with than any Big Bad.

-- Milestone Celebration - This is the 100th episode.
+- Milestone Celebration: This is the 100th episode.
 Buffy dies.
 That's not a good prize.

 - Negated Moment of Awesome: Doc bests Spike in combat, then faces up to Buffy knife in hand, saying "This should be interesting."
 Buffy throws him off the tower without even breaking stride.